Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 "Permanence, perseverance and persistence in spite of all obstacles, discouragements and impossibilities: It is this, that in all things distinguishes the strong soul from the weak."Thomas Carlyle, 19 cent Philosopher and Historian

 You could actually split this day into two if you so desired or make your day six a bit longer therefore shortening day seven.
-There are several places to stay along this stage, one at about 4.8 kilometers from the albergue in Bruma, the Hotel Barreiro, (with an additional 1.8 kilometers off route), and one at 7.0 kilometers from the albergue in Bruma, (9.0 kilometers from Ó Mesón do Vento), called the Casa Rural Dona María in A Rúa.
+There are several places to stay along this stage, one in Ordes, A Casa de Ardemil (+34 603 38 58 11), after about 3.6 kilometers (and an additional 150 meters off route), another about 4.8 kilometers from the albergue in Bruma, the Hotel Barreiro, (with an additional 1.8 kilometers off route), and one at 7.0 kilometers from the albergue in Bruma, (9.0 kilometers from Ó Mesón do Vento), called the Casa Rural Dona María in A Rúa.

-After the Casa Rural Antón Veiras, there is nothing but a camping place before Sigüeiro, see the map below.
+After the Casa Rural Antón Veiras, there is nothing until Sigüeiro, see the map below.

 Maps and Stats of Day Seven on the Camino Inglés